That nagging cough

 In nonsmokers, the Big Five account for more than nine of every 10 chronic coughs.
 But other problems can — and do — cause lingering coughs.

 Lung infections make people cough.
-But most cases of pneumonia are acute infections requiring rapid diagnosis and treatment.
-Lung infections caused by mycoplasma, chlamydia, and tuberculosis, however, can be more indolent and can cause a persistent cough.
-Fever is the important clue to infectious causes of persistent coughing; patients with bacterial infections also raise thick, dark-colored sputum that is sometimes tinged with blood.
+Most cases of pneumonia are acute infections requiring rapid diagnosis and treatment.
+However, some lung infections can be more indolent and can cause a persistent cough.
+Fever is an important clue to infectious causes of persistent coughing.

 Heart disease can masquerade as lung disease if coughing and breathlessness are its main symptoms.
 It's a common occurrence in patients with heart failure (HF).
-Patients with HF usually have a history of heart disease.
-Their cough is most pronounced when they're lying flat, so they often resort to sleeping propped up on three or four pillows.
+Their cough is most pronounced when they're lying flat, so they often resort to sleeping propped up on pillows.
 The cough of HF may be dry, or it may produce thin, frothy white sputum.
 Leg swelling, fatigue, and exercise intolerance are other common symptoms of HF.

 Abnormal swallowing can lead to persistent coughing if food triggers the cough reflex by heading down the "windpipe" instead of the "food pipe."
 Called aspiration, the problem occurs mainly in people with strokes or other neurologic disorders that hamper normal swallowing.

 Environmental irritants can trigger the cough reflex, not just once but with nearly every breath of air laden with chemicals or particles ranging from sulfur dioxide to nitric oxide to dust and molds.
 Even clean air can trigger coughing if it is too dry or too cold.